By Donald D. & Judy K. Ehrlich

 Even genetic diversity, wherein a conscious effort is made to preserve all the genes, is non-existent.

-So, the choice humans are going to face is whether to preserve the wild population, the genetically diverse population, or the intentionally altered domestic population.
+So, the choice humans are going to face is whether to preserve the wild population or the intentionally altered domestic population.

 These decisions will decide NGSD's fate.